Sequoiadendron giganteum: Threats

 The Castle Fire wiped out a significant portion of the giant sequoia population.

 Giant sequoias, once primarily threatened by logging, now face their greatest danger from the absence of regular fires.
 Fire suppression, severe wildfires, and competition from shade-tolerant species have disrupted the natural cycle that once relied on periodic wildfires to release seeds and clear undergrowth.

 Natural wildfires historically played a key role in sequoia reproduction, releasing seeds from cones and clearing undergrowth to create the open, nutrient-rich conditions needed for seedlings.
 Fire suppression over the last century has disrupted this cycle, limiting reproduction in many groves.
 Without regular fires, the buildup of fuel and the excessive growth of more fire-sensitive trees, like white fir, have increased the risk of devastating crown fires, which have already destroyed significant portions of the sequoia population.

 Many destructive wildfires have hit giant sequoia groves in recent decades, including the McNally Fire in 2002, the Rough Fire in 2015, and the Railroad Fire in 2017.
-The Castle Fire in 2020 is estimated to have wiped out 10–14% of the giant sequoia population, or about 7,500 to 10,600 mature trees, possibly including the King Arthur Tree, one of the tallest known sequoias.
+The Castle Fire in 2020 is estimated to have wiped out 10–14% of the giant sequoia population, or about 7,500 to 10,600 mature trees, including the King Arthur Tree, one of the tallest known sequoias.
 In 2021, the KNP Complex and Windy Fire added to the damage, killing an estimated 3 to 5% more of the population.

 Controlled burns have been effective in protecting giant sequoias.
 In the 2022 Washburn Fire, officials credited prescribed burns in Yosemite National Park with limiting the fire's intensity and sparing Mariposa Grove from major harm.
 Experts warn that to preserve healthy groves and prevent future destruction, the use of prescribed burns must increase significantly—by about 30 times the current levels.